 –Dominique Morisseau, Playwright

-Founded in 1994, the Playwrights Lab helps members to develop new work in a productive environment.
-In addition to the full-Lab meetings, Lab Playwrights meet monthly to hear their work read aloud and receive feedback.
+Founded in 1994, the Playwrights Lab allows its members to develop new work in a productive environment.
+In addition to the full-Lab meetings, the playwrights’ group meets monthly to hear their work read aloud and receive feedback.

 Donnetta Lavinia Grays